saviourcode/smartfeedback/README.md

 the base url would be "localhost:3030" 3030 being the port number

-# Setting Up the Apache Server on Unix(Debian)
+# Setting Up the Apache Server to host Node.js App on Unix(Debian)

-1. Install the Apacher Server via
+1. Install the Apache Server via
     ```
     sudo apt-get update
     sudo apt-get install apache2